 - RAID controllers with a BBU

 - RAID controller cache configured in writeback mode

-Here are the agent node hardware requirements.
+The below table represents the agent node hardware requirements:

 |Nodes||1||6 or more|

 /vardirectory with 10 GB or more of free space.
 This directory is used by the sandbox for both Docker and DC/OS Universal container runtime.

 The agent’s work directory,